EPIC-guide/epic-guide.github.io/_life/culture.md

 Switzerland takes recycling seriously.

 There are separate paper/cardboard, glass, and compost bins are available for every building.
-Bins for PET, HDPE, batteries, and lightbulbs are available at every grocery store.
+Bins for PET, HDPE, batteries, and light bulbs are available at every grocery store.
 Bins for oil, aluminum/cans, and clothes are available at specific locations, such as outside big grocery stores.

 "Normal" trash uses special, taxed trash bags in Vaud.
 You _cannot_ use a black bag for this, you must buy a roll of trash bags, e.g. 10x35l is CHF 20.